 It was decided that we would go for this run later that day as Sunday’s forecast called for a little rain.
 He also wanted to go to the gym.
 I’m thinking, a run and “then” the gym.
 Ok, I didn’t have to work out.
 No problem.
 Mark had a business dinner that night so I would be visiting Carly’s place and we’d go to dinner.
 She left, and he and I changed for the run.

 Before we walked out the door, I asked him how far he usually runs.
 He replied, “Oh, just a couple of miles, like 2.
 Not very far”.
 I’m thinking, perfect.
 I usually ran 3 miles so 2 would be a piece of cake.
 I did share that my miles were about 11 ½ minutes so he needed to slow it down for me.
 The last time he and I ran together was in Florida a few years ago.
 I couldn’t keep up with him at all.
 But this time might be a little different, I thought.
 I had been diligent in my workouts and he was on the other side of 30 now.
+My diet is far better than it was then.
 We’ll see.

 We hit the sidewalk with Central Park in site and began our jog almost immediately.
 When I run nowadays it takes me about a quarter-mile to get the joints greased up and my breathing in sync and at a steady pace.
 Then I can gain speed with no pain and generally have a satisfying run.
 I guess I’ve forgotten what a 30 something-year-old body can do because he leaped ahead with each stride like he was floating on air.